mgechev/angular-seed/README.md

 Provides fast, reliable and extensible starter for the development of Angular projects.

+*Warning:* If you're just getting started with the entire JavaScript ecosystem then Angular Seed might not be the best choice for you.
+The project provides scalable approach for building Angular applications but you may face difficulties configuring this highly customizable solution.
+In such case we recommend the [Angular CLI](https://github.com/angular/angular-cli).

 `angular-seed` provides the following features:

 - Allows you to painlessly update the seed tasks of your already existing project.